Kyllano/Kyllano.github.io/_posts/2024-02-13-CozyHostingWriteup.md

 ## Cracking the password

-We have to crack the admin password, let's first check chat kind of hash this is :
+We have to crack the admin password, let's first check chat kind of hash this is using the `hashid` command:

 ```
 kyll@kyll-Latitude-3520:~/Desktop/code_folder/HTB/CozyHosting$ hashid